-Strong Partnerships for Sustainable Food Systems: NFP’s 2026 collaboration agenda
+Strong Partnerships for Sustainable Food Systems: NFP’s 2026 agenda

 Food systems transformation is no longer a question of whether change is needed, but how we make it happen; faster, more fairly, and at scale.
 In 2026, the Netherlands Food Partnership (NFP) is doubling down on what works: strong partnerships that connect public, private, research and civil society actors around locally-led priorities and practical pathways for action.
 To that end we will be supporting and strengthening around 20 partnerships this year.